joannawiaterek/joannawiaterek.github.io/_posts/2024-06-04-Vatican's-Lessons-AI-BS.md

 While rooted in religious tradition, these principles resonate far beyond church walls—echoing values found in existing treaties.
 Here are some examples (emphases mine):

-*Declaration on Social Progress and Development (1969, UN General Assembly) *Article 13(a): _Equitable_ sharing of scientific and technological advances by developed and developing countries, and a steady increase in the use of science and technology for the benefit of the social development of society.
+- Declaration on Social Progress and Development (1969, UN General Assembly)
+ - Article 13(a): _Equitable_ sharing of scientific and technological advances by developed and developing countries, and a steady increase in the use of science and technology for the benefit of the social development of society.

-*Declaration on the Use of Scientific and Technological Progress (1975, UN General Assembly) *Aware that the _transfer of science and technology is one of the principal ways of accelerating the economic development of developing countries_, *Article 3: All States shall take measures to ensure that scientific and technological achievements _satisfy the material and spiritual needs of all sectors of the population_.
+- Declaration on the Use of Scientific and Technological Progress (1975, UN General Assembly)
+  - Aware that the _transfer of science and technology is one of the principal ways of accelerating the economic development of developing countries_,
+  - Article 3: All States shall take measures to ensure that scientific and technological achievements _satisfy the material and spiritual needs of all sectors of the population.

-*Rio Declaration on Environment and Development (1992, UN Earth Summit) *Principle 6: The special situation and needs of _developing countries_, particularly the least developed and those most environmentally vulnerable, _shall be given special priority_.
+- Rio Declaration on Environment and Development (1992, UN Earth Summit)
+ - Principle 6: The special situation and needs of _developing countries_, particularly the least developed and those most environmentally vulnerable, _shall be given special priority_.

 Both the Vatican and existing human rights and development treaties provide solid foundations for setting priorities in benefit-sharing.
 Our challenge lies in transcending the complex geopolitical and economic tensions unique to AI and applying these guiding principles to this new layer of global governance.